keverson25/StrepsirrhineAHEs/README.md

 ### CLaDs.R
 The R script used to run the CLaDs diversification analysis.

-### Lemuridae_mtCDS_cat.nex
-A nexus file containing the mitochondrial data analyzed in IQTree

 ### MiSSE_HiSSE_v2.R
 The R script used to run the MiSSE and HiSSE diversification analyses.